GrayTurtle/codeu_project_2017/README.md

 - Make the client more vibrant with CSS styling
 - Add more gamification features such as hangman and leaderboards

+## REFACTORINGS

+- We seperated ChatGuiFX.java into MainChatPage.java and SignInPage.java.
+It was done because ChatGuiFX.java started to become cluttered with elements from the sign in and the main chat.
+The pros are that we have better organized code and we can find the elements of the main chat and the sign in quicker.
+The cons are that we have more files to deal with; therefore, more space.

+## BUG FIXES
+- Symptom: Duplicate conversation names
+  - Diagnosis: Users can make two different conversations with the same name; nothing was stopping them from doing so
+  - Cure: Added a condition where if the new conversation's name is the same as another conversation's in the list, display an error  and prevent them from making the conversation (pull request #15)
+- Symptom: Users were able to get past the sign in screen without signing in
+  - Diagnosis: There was nothing preventing them from getting to the main chat
+  - Cure: Added a conditional where if the user is not signed in, don't change the screen (pull request #14)
+- Symptom: User's uuid gets displayed instead of username
+  - Diagnosis: Not writing out the password to the database
+  - Cure: Added code to write out the password in User.java (pull request #13)
+- Symptom: Invalid characters still went through even though Regex was implemented
+  - Diagnosis: Regex syntax error
+  - Cure: "[a-zA-Z0-9]" was changed to "[a-zA-Z0-9]+" (pull request #12)

 ## Finding your way around the project

 All the source files (except test-related source files) are in